CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexHxapHost.md

 `func (o *HyperflexHxapHost) UnsetMemoryAllocation()`

 UnsetMemoryAllocation ensures that no value is present for MemoryAllocation, not even an explicit nil
+### GetStorageVmPowerState

+`func (o *HyperflexHxapHost) GetStorageVmPowerState() string`

+GetStorageVmPowerState returns the StorageVmPowerState field if non-nil, zero value otherwise.

+### GetStorageVmPowerStateOk

+`func (o *HyperflexHxapHost) GetStorageVmPowerStateOk() (*string, bool)`

+GetStorageVmPowerStateOk returns a tuple with the StorageVmPowerState field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageVmPowerState

+`func (o *HyperflexHxapHost) SetStorageVmPowerState(v string)`

+SetStorageVmPowerState sets StorageVmPowerState field to given value.

+### HasStorageVmPowerState

+`func (o *HyperflexHxapHost) HasStorageVmPowerState() bool`

+HasStorageVmPowerState returns a boolean if a field has been set.

 ### GetVersion

 `func (o *HyperflexHxapHost) GetVersion() string`